Our content may include links to products from our partners

 When you buy physical assets like commodities, it means real direct exposure to the goods.
 There are added costs to these such as storage, insurance, security, buying and selling fees, etc. This means that as an investor, you need to buy them at a good price.
 It may be difficult if you are not buying mega bulk quantities.
 You may have little or no haggling advantage if you are just buying a small quantity.

 The second option for investing in commodities is to invest in commodity companies.

-You can deal in oil and gas by simply buying shares in companies such as ExxonMobil, BP, Royal Dutch Shell or Tullow Oil.
+You can deal in oil, gold and gas by simply buying shares in companies such as ExxonMobil, BP, Royal Dutch Shell or Tullow Oil.
 The same applies to other commodities although your options might not be as wide in your country.
 Your investments will also be subject to the movement of the stock market and changes in the prices of the commodities.

 An investment fund is the most convenient way to access the commodity market.
 These funds also allow you a degree of diversity because they are invested in a variety of commodities.
 Other funds are invested in commodity-producing companies.

 It’s that simple

 Also, passive funds have gained popularity recently.
 ETPs (exchange-traded products) has become a feasible way to access commodities directly or indirectly.

 Fund / Investment Trust (ETFs)